surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/ae5840d5f43f11702ee7a826f1a77aaed42ba463/images/New_version5/TD_Database_Connection_image4.png)
  <b><font color = "TEAL" >Image 2</font></b>

-<b>a)<?b> To connect AcuBi SSH tunnel with same database host, provide following information to AcuBi analyst :
+<b>a)</b> To connect AcuBi SSH tunnel with same database host, provide following information to AcuBi analyst :

   - IP address or DNS name of the database server
   - SSH port of the database server
   - Database port number

-**b)** If connecting with separate database host, provide following information to AcuBi analyst:
+<b>b)</b> If connecting with separate database host, provide following information to AcuBi analyst:

   - IP address or DNS name of the database server as seen from the tunnel server.
   - Database port number as seen from the tunnel server.